nirtz89/crumbsjs/README.md

 ## Features

+* **NO DEPENDENCIES** - Yup, no jQuery.
+* Tested, using Jest.
-* Add one or multiple cookies at once
+* Add one or multiple cookies or local storage keys at once
-* Update cookies using the `set` method
+* Update cookies or local storage keys using the `set` method
 * Delete one or multiple cookies at once
+* Delete local storage keys easily
-* Display a cookie value
+* Display a cookie or a local storage key value
-* Display all cookies in a key-value easy to read object
+* Display all cookies or local storage keys in a key-value easy to read object

 ## Methods